History

 Erdogan’s Journey to Restructure Turkish Society

-The Turkish nation has, for the first time since the founding of the republic in 1923, voted overwhelmingly and gave President Recep Tayyip Erdogan the mandate to continue his journey of restructuring Mustafa Kemal Ataturk’s century-old legacy in Turkey.
-But are fears about an Islamist agenda justifiable?
-Is a total break with the severe secularism […]
+For the first time since the founding of the republic in 1923, the Turkish nation has voted overwhelmingly to give President Recep Tayyip Erdogan a clear mandate to continue his journey of reshaping Mustafa Kemal Ataturk’s century-old legacy in Turkey.
+Yet, fears about an Islamist agenda persist.
+But are they justifiable?
+And is a total […]

 Read More